CST-LoadShow/LoadShow/README.md

 10700-550X: STR18-3

-XXX: STR-Mac1, XXX: STR-Mac2
+Mac1: STR-Mac1, Mac2: STR-Mac2

-XXX: STR-Pixel
+Pixel: STR-Pixel

 410-X: HSCR18-i

 ## demo_sites
-Fingerprinting functions for extracting the timing data.
+Projects for real-world evaluation and webpages that contain fingerprinting functions used for data extraction.

 ## utils
-Some files for data processing.
+Files for data processing.

 ## Note
 The fp_for_gpu.html in demo_sites is modified on the basis of https://github.com/drawnapart/drawnapart.